ImNotIsaac03IV/Cyber-Security/Key components of a basic network.md

 ## Network Devices

 ### **Router**
-- **Function**: Connects networks and routes traffic between them.
+- **Function**:  Connects different networks and routes traffic between them using IP addresses.
 - **Example**: Connects your home network to the internet.

 ### **Switch (Ethernet Switch)**
 - **Function**: Connects nodes (computers) on the same network and directs traffic to specific nodes.
+Uses MAC addresses to direct data to specific devices within the same network.
 - **Example**: Used in offices to connect multiple computers on a LAN (Local Area Network).

 ### **Hub**